kulpojke/geog441/README.md

 ## Final Project Report - June 4th

-Submit a ~10-20 page report (As a PDF) describing the problem, your analysis, and your findings.
+Submit a report (As a PDF) describing the problem, your analysis, and your findings.
+The data you produced should also be made available for use by stakeholders or ohter parties.

-Use the following structure:
+Use the following structure for the report:

 1. Introduction and Background
 	+ Description and Importance of the problem